misheska/misheska.github.com/source/_posts/2013-02-24-using-rvm-to-manage-multiple-versions-of-ruby.markdown

 Next, you'll need to install the Homebrew package manager.
 RVM will automatically download all dependencies if a package manager is installed.
+Also, the dependencies for installing Ruby are complicated enough that it is helpful to use a package manager to install them, so you can uninstall them easily if necessary.
 Run the following command to install Homebrew:

     ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"